 - Different ISPs use different NET addressing schemes.
 But it is common to use the router loopback IP address as the system ID in either hex or decimal format.
-In this module all routers in an AS are level-2 in and one area (49.0001) only. - 6.
+In this module all routers in an AS are level-2 in and one area (49.0001) only. - 7.
 Passive Interfaces in ISIS.
 Now mark the interfaces on which you do not want to run ISIS as passive.
 For ISIS, marking an interface as passive means that CLNS adjacencies are not solicited and the IP subnet used on the interface is inserted into ISIS.
-Note that you cannot mark interfaces as passive until you have ISIS assigned to at least one physical interface on the router (as you did in Step 5).
-The example for Router1, with one Loopback and one interface facing outside the AS is below:
+For this lab we are only going to mark the Loopback interface as passive.
+Note that you cannot mark interfaces as passive until you have ISIS assigned to at least one physical interface on the router (as you did in Step 6).
+The example for Router1 is below:

 '''

 Router1 (config)# router isis as10

 Router1 (config-router)# passive-interface Loopback0

-Router1 (config-router)# passive-interface Fastethernet 0/1

 '''